-Crystallised or uncrystallised funds can be passed on completely tax free to any beneficiary as a lump sum or as a drawdown pension (up to the lifetime allowance).
+Crystallised or uncrystallised funds can be passed on completely tax free to any beneficiary as a lump sum or as a drawdown pension (up to the lifetime allowance), although from 6 April 2023 in respect of any lifetime allowance tax charge on any excess from uncrystallised funds lump sum death benefits, rather than the excess being taxed at 55% it will be taxed at the recipient's marginal rate from 6 April 2023 .
 Members who die below the age of 75 who haven't yet started their pension, or who are taking a drawdown pension, can pass on their remaining SSAS pension pot as a lump sum death benefit or as Flexi-Access Drawdown completely tax free.